 Mon, 14 November, 2022 — Sat, 19 November, 2022

 Directed by Beth Morton | Cast - Bethany Tennick

 That’s their annual holiday to Ibiza out the window, and it’s looking like a Summer alone in Aberdeen for poor Lisa.

-That’s until Lisa’s fortunes change, and she finds herself at a forest sanctuary run by eccentric oracle Babs… but her house on chicken legs isn’t quite the destination Lisa expected.
+That’s until Lisa’s fortunes change, and she finds herself at a forest sanctuary run by eccentric oracle Babs… but her house on chicken legs isn’t quite the destination Lisa expected…

 BETH MORTON is a director, theatre-maker and Mull Theatre Associate Director.
 Her most recent work includes the critically acclaimed digital season of new plays Strange Rocks & Undocumented and animation series Braw Tales (Mull Theatre), as well as short film Cailleach (Mull Theatre/ Sonder Circus).
-Previous work for A Play, A Pie & A Pint comprises The Infernal Serpent, Turns of the Tide, For The Love of Chekov and After The Cuts.
+Previous work for A Play, A Pie and A Pint comprises The Infernal Serpent, Turns of the Tide, For The Love of Chekov and After The Cuts.
 Among her other works are The Domestic (NTS - Scenes for Survival/ BBC) and the reimagined After The Cuts (Raw Material).
 She was associate director on Eric The Elf’s Chaotic Christmas (MacRobert Arts Centre); Glasgow Girls (Raw Material/Pachamama); and Janis Joplin: Full Tilt (Theatre Royal Stratford East) and has worked notably with the Tron Theatre, Manchester Royal Exchange, and the National Theatre of Scotland.